Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

 When enabled, Developers receive an email upon registration to verify their account.
 Developers are not able to use the Developer Portal until they verify their account.

-Note: SMTP must be turned on in order to use this feature.
+Note: SMTP must be turned on to use this feature.

 ## Default Dev Portal SMTP Configuration